vsespb/mt-aws-glacier/README.md

 ## Features

 * Does not use any existing Amazon Glacier library, so can be flexible in implementing advanced features
-* Glacier Multipart upload
+* Amazon Glacier Multipart upload
+* Multi-segment download (using HTTP Range header)
-* Multithreaded upload
+* Multithreaded upload/download
-* Multipart+Multithreaded upload
+* Multipart+Multithreaded download/upload
 * Multithreaded archive retrieval, deletion and download
+* TreeHash validation while downloading
 * Tracking of all uploaded files with a local journal file (opened for write in append mode only)
 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve